Tracebloc: Shaping the Future of Sourcing Machine Learning Models

 How Does Your Platform for Sourcing Machine Learning Models Work?

 Tracebloc allows showcasing machine learning challenges without sharing the data.
-Data scientists can submit their models on our platform, where they get trained in a federated manner on the respective infrastructure of the enterprise(s) posing the challenge, and they receive feedback on how their model performs compared to others.
+Data scientists can submit their models on our platform, where they get trained in a federated manner on the respective infrastructure of the enterprise(s) posing the challenge.
+They also receive feedback on how their model performs compared to others.

 Enterprises learn what the market currently offers, identify the best teams to work on follow-up opportunities and deploy their budget most effectively.
 And data science teams get access to various opportunities to work with large enterprise clients and deploy their technology.